darthj/exercises_for_programmers/printing_quotes/README.md

 ---
 ### Pseudocode
         QuotePrinter
-          -Prompts for a quote "What is the quote?"
+          - Prompts for a quote "What is the quote?"
-          -Prompts for author "Who said it?"
+          - Prompts for author "Who said it?"

-          -Combine quote and author, using _escape characters_ to handle quotations.
+          - Combine quote and author, using _escape characters_ to handle quotations.

-          -Display author and quote.
+          - Display author and quote.
         end